perfectyorg/perfecty-push-wp/README.txt

 = How do I install the `gmp` extension? =

 It depends on the operating system, but in theory you install it as a regular PHP extension.
 More information: [Install the gmp extension](https://github.com/rwngallego/perfecty-push-wp/wiki/Troubleshooting#install-the-gmp-extension)

-= The VAPID keys are missing in Perfecty Push, you need to generate them. =

-This is due to two reasons:
-- You use PHP 7.2 and you didn't have the `gmp` extension enabled, and now you have it.
-- You have deleted the VAPID keys from the Settings.

-In any case, you can generate them by deactivating/activating your plugin from the WordPress plugin UI.

 = Is this tested in production? =